fisadev/home-server/README.md

-# home-server
+# Home Server

-Home server configs
+Home server configs and instructions.

-# Ssh access

-[explain ssh config]

-# Files and configs
+# Steps to install server:

 Copy files needed on the server: